qicaisheng/children_ai_assistant/README.md

 I am used doubao LLM API, volcengine ASR and TTS, Gradio for conversation UI.

 And now I have implemented the audio to audio conversation via Gradio.

+Besides, I use the python API framework fastapi to build a simple API server which provide a simple conversation page and can send and reply message via websocket.